Growth of homology torsion in finite coverings and hyperbolic volume

 \lbl{sec:goodp} Suppose $X$ is an irreducible orientable compact 3-manifold with infinite fundamental group and with boundary $\partial X$ either empty or a collection of tori.
 We define now {\em good presentations} of $\Pi=\pi_1(X)$ and their {\em reduced Jacobians}.

 First assume that $\partial X \neq \emptyset$.
 Then $X$ is homotopic to a 2-dimensional finite CW-complex $Y$ which has one zero-cell.
 Suppose there are $n$ two-cells.
 Since the Euler characteristic is 0, there must be $n+1$ one-cells, denoted by $a_1,\dots, a_{n+1}$.
-We make the assumption that each $a_i$ is an element of infinite order in $\Pi= \Pi_1(X) =\Pi_1(Y)$.
-The CW-structure of $Y$ gives rise to a presentation of $\Pi$ of the form \be \lbl{eq.good1} \Pi =\la a_1,\dots, a_n, a_{n+1} \mid r_1, \dots, r_n \ra, \ee where $r_j$ is the boundary of the $j$-th two-cell.
-We call such a presentation of $\Pi=\pi_1(X)$ a {\em good presentation for $\Pi$}.
+Then $\Pi:= \Pi_1(X) =\Pi_1(Y)$ has a presentation \be \lbl{eq.good1} \Pi =\la a_1,\dots, a_n, a_{n+1} \mid r_1, \dots, r_n \ra, \ee where $r_j$ is the boundary of the $j$-th two-cell.
+We call such a presentation a {\em good presentation for $\Pi$} if $a_{n+1}$ is an element of infinite order in $\Pi$.
 For a good presentation \eqref{eq.good1}, define its {\em reduced Jacobian} to be the square matrix

 where $\frac{\partial r_i}{\partial a_j}$ is the Fox derivative.